Indigenous response to colonialism: Colonization

 In North America, the United States and Canada established residential schools, removing Indigenous children from their families for years while prohibiting the use of their Indigenous language and cultural practices.
 Australia focused on children with mixed ethnicity and removed children to be placed in residential schools or to be adopted by non-Indigenous families.
 Canada and the United States have assimilated Indigenous peoples via Indian termination policies, in which incentives are offered for Indigenous peoples to renounce Indigenous rights in exchange for benefits such as citizenship rights.
 Furthermore, Canada removed Indigenous rights if an Indigenous woman married a non-Indigenous person, an Indigenous person graduated from university, or joined the military.

 The Cherokee Nation is one of the federally recognized tribes within the United States.
 It is now located in Oklahoma after being forcefully removed in the Trail of Tears along with other Indigenous groups.
 Indigenous groups in North America were assigned to small reservations, typically on remote and economically marginal territories that would not support crops, fishing or hunting.
 Some of the reservations were then dismantled through an allotment process such as the Dawes act in North America, but some Indigenous peoples refused to sign.

+Removal to reservations in the west presented Indigenous communities with an entirely new set of challenges.
+Disease, alcohol abuse, and both internal and external conflicts caused significant hardship on reservations.
+A lack of economic self-sufficiency also proved to be a significant challenge.
+In order to restore it, many within removed nations turned to farming.
+The vast majority of families on reservations turned to subsistence farming, while more wealthy families were able to sell surplus crops for a small profit.
+Nations like the Cherokee and Choctaw also established extensive schooling systems on reservations.